GDPR for charities: How charities in the UK can comply with GDPR

 If your charity has directors, workers, grantors, contributors, or a marketing strategy, you are most likely subject to start complying with GDPR.
 GDPR compliance is critical not just for respecting the rights of data subjects and avoiding fines of up to €20 million or 4% of an organisation's annual revenue but also for maintaining the trust of funders, stakeholders, and those to whom you provide a service.

 GDPR has significant implications for charities, especially regarding data on your clients, donors, and employees or volunteers.
 Each group has its own set of privacy concerns, which must be addressed in your data handling procedures and security measures.
+Find out, how affordable platforms can simplify your efforts and support your GDPR compliance.

 What is GDPR?

 The GDPR took effect on the 25th of May, 2018, across all of the European Union.
-It regulates how any organisation, including charities, should handle data and is at the core of Europe's digital privacy legislation.
+It regulates how any organization, including charities, should handle data and is at the core of Europe's digital privacy legislation.

 Although it began as a European Union law, it was incorporated into the UK’s data protection law after the completion of the Brexit transition period.
 It is essentially legislation that protects EU and UK citizens' personal data while also affecting charities that deal with such data.
 These laws will apply if your charity requests, receives, or stores personal data from EU and UK residents.

 GDPR is not just a legal requirement.
-Instead, it also gives charities the opportunity to gain people's trust and confidence, become more resilient as an organisation, and leverage more value from their data.
-If you want to learn more about the impact of UK GDPR on small businesses in general, check out our complete guide on UK GDPR for small businesses.
+Instead, it also gives charities the opportunity to gain people's trust and confidence, become more resilient as an organization, and leverage more value from their data.

-While the ICO (Information Commissioner's Office) is the GDPR's regulator in the UK, charities are treated the same as any other organisation since, while not collecting personal data for profit, they are still prone to data breaches and privacy violations.
+While the ICO (Information Commissioner's Office) is the GDPR's regulator in the UK, charities are treated the same as any other organization since, while not collecting personal data for profit, they are still prone to data breaches and privacy violations.

 Understanding the people's rights under the UK GDPR